Inula Essential Oil

 - Certified Organic

 About the Oil: Inula essential oil is calming and relaxing and is a wonderful lung support for healthy upper respirations.
-Its deep blue color and rich aroma are unique and lovely, absolutely unmatched by any other essential oil.
+Its rich aroma is unique and lovely, absolutely unmatched by any other essential oil.

 Drops per mlBlending Tips

 Inula Graveolens is part of a a large genus of about 90 species of flowering plants in the Asteraceae family native to Europe, Asia, and Africa.
 The plants are tall and coarse having daisy-like yellow flowers with narrow petals whose rhizomatous roots are used medicinally.
 They are mostly perennial and vary greatly in size, from small species a few centimeters tall to enormous perennials over 3 meters tall.
 Our Inula essential oil is steam distilled from the roots of Inula graveolens, producing a very unique essential oil in terms of aroma, color and most importantly, therapeutics.

 Inula essential oil is steam distilled from the roots of Inula graveolens, producing a very unique essential oil in terms of aroma, color and most importantly, therapeutics.
 To help move out a cold or infection, it is crucial that mucous be broken down, and Inula does this with very small amounts.
 It the aromatherapy texts, it is mentioned that the concentration necessary is only at odor threshold and no more—so if one can smell it, it should have the desired effect.
 The oil's cineol aroma is accompanied by pleasant floral notes.

 From Julia Lawless’ The Encyclopedia of Essential Oils2:

 - Traditionally used for respiratory conditions – asthma, bronchitis, cough

 The main constituents of inula essential oil are borneol and bornyl acetate, which each have their own unique properties that give inula its therapeutic characteristics, including: